Nico Holthaus: Academia, IT, music and film

 In 2008, he approached Senator Mike Gravel to volunteer as a proofreader for his Presidential campaign and platform.
 Soon after, he was asked to be the executive producer of Dear America, a documentary discussing the National Initiative for Democracy, a constitutional amendment proposal that would effectively act as a check and balance against the current three branches of US government, and wherein the people could enact legislation themselves, without Congress or corporate influence.
 This documentary is slated for a Summer, 2022 international release date.

 With the critical success of Mill Ave Inc in 2008 Holthaus began a national series focusing on the socio-cultural and economic pitfalls of corporate “big box” chain stores in the downtowns of different cities.
 Its immediate followup was The Avenue (aka 4th Ave Inc), a Tucson documentary directed by Alan Williams and edited by Chris Valentine (editor and co-producer of Mill Ave Inc, Beneath the Beauty), which won AIFF's “Best AZ Film of 2011” award.
 St Louis's Delmar Inc, Austin’s 6th St Inc, and several other cities have begun shooting their segments in the series, as of this writing.
 In 2008, he was elected to the Board of the Arizona Music and Entertainment Hall of Fame.

 In 2009, Holthaus was asked to film a documentary investigating political corruption in Montana.
 The result was the controversial Beneath the Beauty (2010), which documented concerns from questionable real estate development deals to alleged police brutality cases and MT Senator Max Baucus's apparent collusion with pharmaceutical corporations in drafting the "Obamacare" health care bill.

 In the Fall of 2011, Holthaus earned his Masters of Fine Arts degree (summa cum laude) in Film and Media Studies, taught as a TA and RA, and designed two Film and Media courses for the University of Montana.
-In 2016, he began his PhD in American Studies, his dissertation focusing on the parallel between popular "dark" post-9/11 TV shows and US legislation, policies and resultant culture.
+In 2024 he received his PhD in American Studies, with a concentration in US History, Politics, and Critical Media Studies.
+His dissertation focused on the parallel between popular "dark" post-9/11 TV shows and US legislation, policies and resultant culture.

 In 2013, he successfully completed Stuck Outside of Phoenix, a feature-length drama based on the internationally renowned Tempe music scene of the 1990s, as encapsulated by the Art Edwards (co-founder and co-writer of The Refreshments) novel of the same name.
 He is currently producing a feature Western thriller based on the Montana Vigilantes, and a Western horror, The Dark West, featuring stars such as Blanchard Ryan (Open Water, Broken Lizard comedies), and Richard Fortus (guitarist for Guns N' Roses).